Guyan Kanté

-Joe Souleymane Dit Guyan Kanté (born 5 January 1982) is an Ivorian football goalkeeper playing for SOA.
+Joe Souleymane Dit Guyan Kanté (born 5 January 1982) is an Ivorian former footballer who played as a goalkeeper for SOA.

 Career

 Kanté began his career in the Académie de Sol Beni, before he was called up for ASEC Mimosas first squad and played with his team in the 2004 MTN Champions League.
 He left ASEC in January 2007 and moved to league side club Issia Wazi.
 For the 2009 season, Kanté joined the AS Denguélé.
 In 2010, Kanté will be playing for SOA.

 International career

 He was a member of the Ivory Coast national football team.

 Personal life

 Guyan is the older brother to Adama Kanté, who is also a football goalkeeper.
 In 2009, both played together for the same team, the AS Denguélé.